iroshanvidanage/python/oop/README.md

 - The `Renderable` class cannot be directly instantiated.
 It must be derived and its abstract methods must be implemented.
 - It ensures that classes with `Renderable` in the base class hierarchy msut be implement the render method.

+### Composition

+- Object inheritance is a core aspect of oop.
+It's used inside the Python runtime by every object execpt for the root type named object.
+Object composition is another aspect of object oriented programming.
+Composition consists of accessing the functionality from other object types through attributes.
+Where inherited objects have an is a relationship, composite object are more of a has a relationship.
+- Composition consists of interacting with other object types through attributes.
+Composite classes leverage the functionality of the classes without augmentation.
+Unlike inherited classes which allow derived classes to augment the functionality of the base class.
+- The code in [composite_classes.py](composite_classes.py) demonstrates composition by modeling a rudimentary company.
+The mode is composed of the following classes: `Employee`, `Department`, and `Company`.
+The `Company` class is composed from the other two classes.
+- The `Employee` class is composed of the built-in str type and itself.
+The `manager` attribute is a reference to another instance of `Employee`.

+`C suite: [Q Q, R R, S S] Departments: [HR: headed by: Y Y. Team: [A A, B B], DEV: headed by: Z Z. Team: [C C, D D]]`